iterorganization/IMAS-MUSCLE3/README.md

 ```

 # How to use
-To add an actor to your MUSCLE3 worklflow, add the following to the implementations in your ymmsl file:
+To add an actor to your MUSCLE3 workflow, add the following to the implementations in your ymmsl file:

 ```bash
 implementations: